Inverse Of X 2 2x

 Graphical Interpretation

 Graphing the original function f(x) = x² + 2x and its inverse f⁻¹(x) = √(x + 1) - 1 provides a visual understanding of their relationship.
 The graph of the inverse function is a reflection of the original function across the line y = x.
-This reflection is only observed within the restricted domain (x ≥ -1) of the original function.
+And this reflection is only observed within the restricted domain (x ≥ -1) of the original function.
 Outside this domain, the reflection doesn't hold due to the many-to-one nature of the unrestricted quadratic function.

 Explanation of the Mathematical Steps